who is Hog-eyed man?

 “Terrific, [with] incredible depth of feeling.” —American Roots UK

-"Extremely well-played, pure fiddle joy." —Fiddler Magazine
+"Extremely well-played." —Fiddler Magazine

 "A cracking selection of wonderful tunes, the disc showcases the remarkably wide emotional range of pre-stringband old-time music." —The Living Tradition